 See more real patient results >>

-Does CoolSculpting Work? | Scientific Proof from Clinical Studies
+Does CoolSculpting Work in Clinical Reviews?

-CoolSculpting reviews are supported by the scientific studies that accompany this body contouring treatment to provide clinical evidence that it does, in fact, work.
+CoolSculpting reviews are supported by the scientific studies that accompany this body contouring treatment and provide clinical evidence that it does, in fact, work.

 One CoolSculpting review published in the journal Clinical, Cosmetic and Investigational Dermatology found that “Cryolipolysis was shown to reduce subcutaneous fat at the treatment site by up to 25% after one treatment.”
-This clinical evidence proves that even just one CoolSculpting treatment can show a a significant reduction in fat cells.
+This clinical evidence proves that even just one CoolSculpting treatment produces a significant reduction in fat cells.

 Related article: How much does CoolSculpting cost >>

 Another study found that CoolSculpting offers a long-lasting reduction in fat.
 According to the research published in the Journal of Cosmetic Dermatology, “local reductions in flank fat have significant longevity in these subjects and suggest that results from cryolipolysis may be very long-lasting.”
-This evidence further shows how this fat freezing technology works to provide patients with a more firm, lean body that has lasting results.
+This evidence shows how this fat freezing technology works to provide patients with a more firm, lean body that has lasting results.

 CoolSculpting Near Me

 Does CoolSculpting work?
 By now, you may be eager to find out for yourself.
 If you think CoolSculpting may be your best choice of action to get the dream body you’ve always wanted, contact Monarch Aesthetic Medicine today to schedule your CoolSculpting consultation.
-Learn more about this revolutionary fat freezing technology, Monarch(614) 545-2002 and if you are the right candidate.
+Learn more about this revolutionary fat freezing technology today.
+Contact Monarch online or call (614) 545-2002 today.